On finite dimensional Jacobian Algebras: Introduction

+Quivers with potential were introduced in\cite{DWZ08} in order to construct additive categorifications of cluster algebras with skew-symmetric exchange matrix.
+For the just mentioned categorification it is crucial that the potential for $Q$ be non-degenerate, i.e. that it can be mutated along with the quiver arbitrarily, see \cite{DWZ08} for more details on quivers with potentials.

-Quivers with potentials play an important role in Physics and Mathematics.
-Derksen, Weyman and Zelevinsky, in \cite{DWZ08}, introduced quivers with potentials in the context of cluster algebras.
-In the same year, Fomin, Shapiro and Thurston gave in \cite{FST08} a class of cluster algebras arising from ideal triangulations of surfaces.
-Later, a link between this papers was established by Labardini-Fragoso in \cite{Labardini}, he considered surfaces with a non-empty boundary and he gave a potential associated with an ideal triangulation such that its corresponding Jacobian algebra is finite dimensional.
+In the same year, Fomin, Shapiro and Thurston gave in \cite{FST08} a class of cluster algebras arising from ideal triangulations of surfaces with marked points.
+More precisely, each triangulation $\TT$ of a surface with marked points $(S,M)$ by tagged arcs corresponds to a cluster and the corresponding exchange matrix is conveniently coded into a quiver $Q(\TT)$.
+Later, a link between these papers was established by Labardini-Fragoso in \cite{LF09}, he considered surfaces with a non-empty boundary and he gave a potential $W(\TT)$ associated with an ideal triangulation $\TT$ such that its corresponding Jacobian algebra is finite dimensional.

 In the first part of this work, we study Jacobian algebras associated with ideal triangulations of a sphere with $n\geq 5$ punctures.
 Our main result is the following: